 Safety This is a very exciting time for your child so it is important to be aware of safety.
 In particular, be aware of your child running away when outside.
 Children still like to put things in their mouths and drink anything that looks interesting so it is important to keep medicines and household cleaning liquids out of reach: be aware of the dangers of choking.

-Why vaccinate your kids?
+Why vaccinate your children?
 As a parent, you may not like seeing your baby or child being given an injection.
 However, vaccination will help protect them against a range of serious and potentially fatal diseases.
 There are three good reasons to have your child vaccinated:

 vaccinations are quick, safe and extremely effective